yanzhoupan/dlrm_ssm/README.md

 ### Run SCMA embeddings with DLRM:
+#### Note: This code provides a proof of concept of LMA-DLRM .
+It precomputes lsh based mapping and uses it in code.
+We are in process of releasing the efficient code where mapping is computed on the fly.
 #### 1. Pre-training
 Use tricks/lsh_pp_pretraining.py to generate the min_hash_table for SCMA embeddings.
 3 hyperparameter is needed：